 Research on the causes of spine diseases

-Spine research is an interactive process involving the various professors and their research units (clinical research, computer-assisted surgery, neurology and spinal cord injuries, rehabilitation, biomechanics, muscle plasticity, cancer).
-It is coordinated at the University Spine Centre.
+The interdisciplinary spine research is an interactive process involving the various professors and their research units.
 The scientific and analytical way of thinking and procedures based on existing evidence are put into practice at the University Spine Centre and are reflected in the evidence-based treatment of patients.

 Key areas of expertise in spine research